dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

    It is valid for two bones to refer to each other as handles -- this correlation is applied in connected chains with *Automatic* handles.

+Scale X/Y/Z/Ease
+   If enabled, the final Scale and/or Ease values are multiplied by the corresponding local scale channels of the handle bone.
+This step is applied independently of *Scale Easing* and doesn't interact with it, i.e. enabling *Y* and *Scale Easing* doesn't replace the *Ease* toggle.

+   These toggles are a more efficient replacement for up to 8 trivial drivers feeding segment scale data from the handle bones into the B-Bone option properties.

 .. tip:: Keying Set